MatGros/app-AlgoRave_v01/README.md

-# ALGORAVE - Live Coding Music
+# ALGORAVE - Live Coding Music for Fun and Learning

 A web-based live coding environment for making electronic music in real-time using code patterns and transformations.